robfiras/loco-mujoco/examples/imitation_learning/README.md

 The trailing underscores are important to have a separate logging directory for each experiment when looping over a parameter.

-**Important**: You have to specify the new parameter with the type declaration to the `experiment.py` file.
+**Important**: You have to specify the new parameter with the type declaration in the `experiment.py` file.
 Hence, the experiment file changes from:

 ```python